cudoventures/cudos-builders/tools-bash/updater/readme.md

 sudo ./src/gravity.sh change-contract
 ```

-## Lanch sequence
+## Launch sequence

 1. Create a backup

     <em>Note:</em> Creating of a backup could take a lot of time.
 It is very important to do it ONCE upgrade hight has been reached NOT before that.
-Make sure there is no any error messages in the console.
+Make sure there is no error messages in the console.
 If something went wrong you can always re-create the backup.
 Make sure that the backup is correct (You can check it using <em>Validate a backup</em>) before proceeding to the next step.

 2. Validate

     <em>Note:</em> The validate command will print the information about current node.
-Read id carefully and proceed with the next step only if this information is valid.
+Read it carefully and proceed with the next step only if this information is valid.
 If it is not valid, please contact CUDOS and make the appropriate changes.
-If the changes involes any of the previously backup-ed files, you must re-create the backup.
+If the changes invole any of the previously backup-ed files, you must re-create the backup.

 3. Upgrade